CS-1400/CS-1400.github.io/_pages/data-types/dictionaries.md

 - Keys must be unique.
 One dictionary cannot have two different keys by the same name.

 ## Mutability
-Dictionary keys, values, and number of items can all be changed after instantiation.
+Dictionaries are mutable, which means their attributes can be changed after instantiation.